yellowbean/absbox-doc/docs/source/analytics.rst

 Inspecting Numbers
 ------------------------

-Transperncy matters !
+Transparency matters !
 For the users who are not satisfied with cashflow numbers but also having curiosity of the intermediary numbers, like `bond balance`, `pool factor` .

 User can add following dict with key ``Inspect``  into `assumptions` list.
 The value of the dict is a list of tuple ``(<Date Pattern>,<Deal Status/Formula>)`` , then the run result will carry the ``<Formula>`` value at the dates of observation.